 The current Five-Year Plan was took effect on July 1, 2007.41 However, in response to calls to expand offshore exploration and production leasing, in July of 2008 MMS took the unprecedented step of initiating a new Five-Year Plan that is expected to commence before the expiration of the previous plan.
-MMS has published notice and a request for comments in the Federal Register regarding a proposed new Five-Year Plan for mid-2010 to mid-2015 that would replace the existing Plan.42 According to MMS, the notice particularly seeks "comments on areas that are restricted from leasing by Congressional Moratorium but were removed from Presidential Withdrawal on July 14, 2008."43
+MMS published notice and a request for comments in the Federal Register regarding a proposed new Five-Year Plan for mid-2010 to mid-2015 that would replace the existing Plan.42 The notice sought "comments on areas that ... were removed from Presidential Withdrawal on July 14, 2008."43 MMS issued a Draft Proposed Program in January of 2009.

-Leasing.
+Leasing

 The lease sale process involves multiple steps as well.
 Leasing decisions are impacted by a variety of federal laws; however, it is section 8 of the OCSLA and its implementing regulations that establish the mechanics of the leasing process.44

 The process begins when the Director of MMS publishes a call for information and nominations regarding potential lease areas.
-The Director is authorized to receive and consider these various expressions of interest in lease areas and comments on which areas should receive special concern and analysis.45 The Director is then to consider all available information and perform environmental analysis under NEPA in crafting both a list of areas recommended for leasing and any
+The Director is authorized to receive and consider these various expressions of interest in lease areas and comments on which areas should receive special concern and analysis.45 The Director is then to consider all available information and perform environmental analysis under NEPA in crafting both a list of areas recommended for leasing and any proposed lease stipulations.46 This list is submitted to the Secretary of the Interior and, upon the Secretary's approval, published in the Federal Register and submitted to the Governors of potentially affected states.47